Email marketing statistics: 48 you can use

 These email marketing statistics won’t just show the need for an effective strategy.
 They will reveal some tactics you might want to consider as well.

-Billions of email are sent everyday
+Billions of email are sent every day

 Email statistics for return on investment

 • 18 percent of companies achieve ROI greater than $70 per $1 invested.
-(Barilliance, 2020)
+(Barilliance)

-Mobile accounts for 50 percent of all emails
+Mobile accounts for most of all emails

 Automated email drives revenue